-- (a) The Port Operator may grant an Applicant exclusive access to a Service that uses a particular Facility if: - (i) it is not necessary, reasonable or practicable for the Port Operator to grant access to, or use of, that Facility to other Users; and - (ii) exclusive access by the Applicant would optimise the use and efficiency of that Facility and enhance both the competitive position of the Port and competition in the relevant market generally. - (b) Paragraph (a) applies equally to Facilities developed, owned or paid for by a User as to Facilities developed, owned or paid for by the Port Operator.
-However, where an Applicant proposes to fund the construction of a new, expanded, upgraded or additional Facility, the Applicant must be reasonably compensated for any use of its Facilities by a third party.
+(a) The Port Operator may grant an Applicant exclusive access to a Service that uses a particular Facility if the Applicant can demonstrate to the Port Operator's reasonable satisfaction that:

+- the Applicant proposes to fund the construction of a new, expanded, upgraded or additional Facility; - (ii) it is not necessary, reasonable or practicable for the Port Operator to grant access to, or use of, that Facility to other Users; and - (iii) exclusive access by the Applicant would optimise the use and efficiency of that Facility and enhance both the competitive position of the Port and competition in the relevant market generally. - (b) Paragraph (a) applies equally to Facilities developed, owned or paid for by a User as to Facilities developed, owned or paid for by the Port Operator.
+However, the Applicant must be reasonably compensated for any use of its Facilities by a third party.